Euro is the official currency of Belgium. Its currency symbol is €, EUR.

 Highly qualified foreign workers may have the option of being granted a ‘Turquoise Card’ for a transition period of three years, during which time their activities and commitments will be monitored by a specialist from the General Directorate.
 The Turquoise Card can then be made indefinite.
 Foreign workers with a long-term residence permit or a legal work permit with a minimum term of eight years may apply for an indefinite-term work permit, however, there is no automatic entitlement to this.

 Work permit type B

 The type B permit is issued for a specific job for a specific employer.
-This permit does need employer sponsorship, the employer will apply for the permit to employ.
+This permit requires employer sponsorship and is applied for by the employer.
 The permit is only valid for employment with the company that are sponsoring.
 A foreign worker should only work in Belgium when a labour market test indicates that there are no suitable candidates found on the Belgian or EEA labour market.
-There are certain positions where a foreign worker will not need a labour market test such as highly qualified workers, technical experts, and researchers.
-The type B permit is valid for 1 year and can be extended.
+There are certain positions where a foreign worker will not need a labour market test, such as highly qualified workers, technical experts, and researchers.
+The type B permit is valid for one year and can be extended.